-If the switching pulses are shorter than the dead-time, next commutation sequence starts before present commutation period has been completed and it causes input current distortions.
+The error between a reference and actual voltage occurs by the dead-time which is longer than the duration of each switching pulse of the matrix converter.
 In the low modulation index region, the input current is distorted by the output voltage error due to the conventional several-step commutation.
 It is necessary to reduce the number of the commutation step in order to reduce the output voltage error.

-In this paper, the two-step commutation is proposed for a three-phase to single-phase matrix converter in order to improve the input current total harmonics distortion (THD) in the low modulation index region.
-The output voltage error is decreased by the proposed twostep commutation due to less commutation.
+In this paper, the two-step commutation is proposed for a threephase to single-phase matrix converter in order to improve the input current total harmonics distortion (THD) in the low modulation index region.
+The output voltage error is decreased by the proposed two-step commutation due to less commutation.
 In addition, the commutation failure does not occur regardless of the voltage detection error.
 The original idea of this paper is to turning-on only one of two devices in the bi-directional switches based on the current direction and to use a voltage vector which let the switches naturally turn-off.
 Therefore, the proposed two-step commutation is unnecessary to switch between the conventional two-step commutation and another commutation method to prevent the short-circuit at the critical area.
 The effectiveness of the proposed two-step commutation is evaluated with a 10-kW prototype thought experimental results.